Dvořák – In Love?

-Dvořák – In Love? is a 1988 documentary film about the Czech composer Antonín Dvořák and a recording of his Cello Concerto by Julian Lloyd Webber and the Czech Philharmonic which was made in the same year.
+Dvořák – In Love? is a 1988 documentary film about the Czech composer Antonín Dvořák and a recording of his Cello Concerto by Julian Lloyd Webber and the Czech Philharmonic conducted by Václav Neumann, which was made in the same year.
 The film also tells of a love affair for the composer that never was, but was the inspiration for the concerto.

 Originally a co-production with Czechoslovak Television, the finished film and its political content could not be shown in Communist-ruled Czechoslovakia.
 Two years later, after the fall of communism, the film was the first documentary to be shown on the newly-liberated Czechoslovak Television.